 Our multi-axis simulation table (MAST) is a six degrees of freedom vibration test facility.
 It's specified for payloads up to 450kg and test frequencies up to 50Hz.
-It allows a variety of experiments, from earthquake simulation over assessing the quality of vibration isolation to verifying the operation of systems exposed to multi-axis vibrations.
+The table measures 1.5 x 1.7m and with the 100mm grid of one hundred M10 threaded holes, it allows secure mounting of a variety of experiments, from earthquake simulation over assessing the quality of vibration isolation to verifying the operation of systems exposed to multi-axis vibrations.

-The £500k table was supplied by Instron Structural Testing Systems (1ST) in 2004.
-It is controlled by the latest Instron 8800 electronics.
+The £500k table was supplied by Instron Structural Testing Systems (IST) in 2004, with an Instron 8800 controller.